oracle-livelabs/database-maa/recovery-service/metrics-alarms/metrics-alarms.md

 ## Introduction

-This lab shows you how to configure automatic backups for the Oracle Database with Autonomous Recovery Service as the backup destination.
-After completing this workshop you should be familiar with the configuration of automatic backups for Base Database Service, real-time database protection, point-in-time recovery of a database, monitoring protection status, reporting on protection metrics, and setting alarms when metrics exceed your service level requirements.
+This lab shows you how to use metrics to monitor backups of databases protected by the Autonomous Recovery Service.
+When you used in conjunction with the OCI alarms you can be notified if the metrics exceed the threshold you specify.

-Estimated Time: TBD minutes
+Estimated Time: 10 minutes

 ### Objectives